Th4ntis/dotfiles/README.md

 # dotfiles
-My dotfiles for ZSH(and [Oh-My-ZSH](https://ohmyz.sh/) themes and such), Vim, and Tmux.
+My dotfiles for ZSH(and [Oh-My-ZSH](https://ohmyz.sh/) themes and such), terminator, and Tmux.
 I have a backup for a file to import keyboard shortcuts for [Flameshot](https://flameshot.org/) into KDE as well.

 This uses fswatch to watch files for changes and automatically commit them there.
 Though this is disabled when I am testing of course. :P Always nice to have a backup.